madeleinel/Cheat-Sheets/PostgreSQL.md

 ```
 psql [database-name]
 ```
-Starts the [database-name] datase (requires the database to already exist on the local server).
+Starts the [database-name] database (requires the database to already exist on the local server).

 ### To create a new database